Nevzat Tandoğan: Mayor and Governor of Ankara

 Tandoğan was a civil servant and politician of the single party era (1923–1945).
 The political philosophy of the era was understood so as "the government has the authority to determine and to do what is useful and best for the country, knowing better than everyone, especially the folk".
 Tandoğan's political attitude is described best with his words he said to a young man as "We constitute Communism in this country if it is necessary".

-Tandoğan had a dissenting opinion to the 1929 Jansen Plan by German architect and urban planner Hermann Jansen(1869–1945).
+Tandoğan had a dissenting opinion to the 1929 Jansen Plan by German architect and urban planner Hermann Jansen (1869–1945).
 The plan proposed the integration of green belts and areas within the rapid-growing new capital of the newly established Republic for promoting a healthy urban environment.
-The realization of Ankara's master plan as different from the Jansn Plan is his practice.
+The realization of Ankara's master plan as different from the Jansen Plan is his practice.

-During his term as governor, he initiated in 1932 a local celebration day on December 27 to commemorate the day of Mustafa Kemal Atatürk's first arrival in Ankara in 1919 during the Turkish War of Independence (1919–1923).
+During his term as governor, he initiated in 1932 a local celebration day on December 27 to commemorate the day of Mustafa Kemal Pasha's first arrival in Ankara in 1919 during the Turkish War of Independence (1919–1923).
 He commissioned the building of the Güven Monument in Güvenpark, an expensive project at that time, which exceeded the annual budgets of some municipalities.
 It was wholly his idea to ban people from high streets in the city center, who were not adequately modern clothed.
 Nevertheless, there are still many cultural traditions of higher civilization in Ankara that were instated with Tandoğan's persistent efforts, such as residents' lining up at bus stops.